TrynkaLab/sc-blipper/README.md

 # Note on gmt files

 Reference pathways are provided as .gmt files in the assets folder.
 The ones you want to use can bet set with `enrich.gmt_files`.
 By default none are set.
 They are bundled in two flavours, as ensembl id or as gene symbols.
+For a description of bundled datasets, see `assets/README.md`

 # Note on gene ids
 The pipeline runs on either gene symbols if `convert.is_ensembl_id=false` or on ensembl id if `convert.is_ensembl_id=true`.